 - Auto accidents — Many employees work in a job that requires them to drive a vehicle.
 Work-related automobile accidents can result in injuries ranging from mild cuts and abrasions to broken bones and severe whiplash.
 Physical therapy can help you recover from a variety of injuries sustained in an auto accident.
 Therapy can reduce inflammation, pain, and restore range of motion.

 - Sprains and strains — Sprains and strains can occur throughout the body in the muscles and ligaments.
 You might sustain these types of injuries from repetitive motions or from falling at work.
 They might also occur because of improper use of equipment on the job.
 Physical therapy can help you reduce or even eliminate the pain from an injured muscle or ligament.

 How physical therapy helps

 Physical therapy is ideal for quickly and effectively treating work injuries in people of all ages.
 A physical therapist uses the most advanced treatment methods to reduce your pain, improve mobility, and help your body heal faster.
-A few of the specific treatment methods a therapist may use include heat and ice therapy, electrical stimulation, ultrasound, and laser technology.
+A few of the specific treatment methods a therapist may use include strengthening exercises, proper movement patterns, stretching exercises, and postural corrections.
 A physical therapist can also teach you ways to perform your job to avoid repetitive injuries in the future.

 A physical therapist can complete a personalized evaluation and create a customized therapy plan that meets your specific needs.
 Physical therapy is a safe and effective way to potentially avoid invasive surgery and long-term use of prescription drugs.
-Contact ProActive Physical Therapy and Sports Rehab to schedule an appointment today.
+Contact ProActive Physical Therapy and Sports Rehab at Sheldon & Sioux Center, IA to schedule an appointment today.